imagekit-developer/imagekit-php/README.md

 You can programmatically delete uploaded file version in the media library using delete file version API.

-> You Delete only the non-current version of a file.
+> You can delete only the non-current version of a file.

 #### Basic Usage
 ```php